Close Menu

 HOW TO EQUAL SSA’S LISTING TO WIN SSDI AND SSI BENEFITS

-1. If you have a shoulder condition in the Listing of Impairments but you do not have one or more of the findings in the particular listing, or you exhibit all of the findings, but one or more of the findings is not as severe as specified in the particular listing, then the SSA will find that your impairment is medically equivalent to that listing.
+1. If you have a shoulder condition in the Listing of Impairments but you do not have one or more of the findings in the particular listing, or you exhibit all of the findings, but one or more of the findings is not as severe as in the particular listing, then the SSA will find that your condition is equivalent to that listing.

 HOW DOES THE SSA FIGURE OUT YOUR RESIDUAL FUNCTIONAL CAPACITY?

-If you do not meet or equal one of SSA’s listings, you can still win benefits.
-You can win benefits if you can show that you are not able to work at any job in the national economy due to an impaired residual functional capacity (RFC).
+If you do not meet or equal an SSA listing, then you can still win benefits.
+You can win benefits if you can show that you are not able to work at any job due to your residual functional capacity (RFC).

 In order to determine your RFC, the SSA first looks to the medical evidence in your case.
 The medical evidence will show what limitations you have due to the pain in your shoulders.
 It will also show if you have been in physical therapy or what type of treatments you have tried.
 Likewise, it will show if you have had surgery and if the surgery was successful or not.
 That is why it is so important for the SSA to have all of your medical evidence.

-The SSA can order a consultative exam for both mental and physical conditions.
-Find out more about the SSA doctor exams.
+The SSA can order a doctor exam for both mental and physical conditions.
+Find out about the SSA doctor exams.

 RESIDUAL FUNCTIONAL CAPACITY FINDINGS COME FROM YOUR MEDICAL RECORDS